When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 Again, this gives you insight into your audience’s likes, dislikes, and more.

-The Affinity Categories shows you the general interest of your audience, whereas the In-market Segments shows you the interest of your audience based on their previous conversions.
+The Affinity Categories show you the general interest of your audience, whereas the In-market Segments show you the interest of your audience based on their previous conversions.
 Lastly the other categories tab deal with additional interest, or the life events of your audiences.

-The Geo tab shares information about the location and the language of your audiences.
+The Geo tab shares information about the location and the language of your audience.
 This you can create the content and run ads specific to a particular location and the language-speaking people.

 With the following tabs and their information, you would be able to understand your audience in a more insightful manner.
 But the guide to google analytics for eCommerce doesn’t end here.